-Borrowings are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.
+Borrowings are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least 12 months subsequent to the reporting period.

+n.
 Revenue from contracts with customers

 The Company accounts for revenue in accordance with IFRS 15, "Revenue from Contracts with Customers."